“Take a deep breath and decide that collectively we can do this. And you will play your part.”

 - understand the climate crisis

-- educate your community about the climate crisis
+- educate your community about the climate crisis and solutions for a safe climate future

 To get started, let's consider what the crisis is, and what the call on environmental educators is.